inet-framework/inet-showcases/wireless/pathloss/doc/index.rst

 It is apparent that the two-ray ground reflection model yields the same values as the free space path loss model, up until the cross-over distance.
 After that point, the two curves diverge.
-The power of the two-ray interference model fluctuates in the near-field, and converges to the two-ray ground reflection model in the far- field.
+The power of the two-ray interference model fluctuates in the near-field and converges to the two-ray ground reflection model in the far- field.
 Thus the two-ray interference model can be used for more realistic two-ray propagation simulations.